 ION Education Programs

-ION's mission to "advance the art and science of positioning, navigation and timing" is carried out in part by its many educational activities.
+ION's mission of "advancing positioning, navigation and timing" is carried out in part by its many educational activities.
 The following is a sample of educational efforts in which ION members instruct and challenge those who wish to learn more about the industry.

 "The Basics of Satellite Navigation," presented by Dr. Per Enge of Stanford University, is a four segment course that explains the fundamentals, applications, mathematics and performance of satellite navigation systems.
 "GPS/GNSS and Inertial Navigation", presented by Dr. James L. Farrell of VIGIL, Inc. , is a two segment course that explains introductory materials describing inertial and satellite navigation.
 Each tutorial offers a classroom experience using video segments with PowerPoint viewgraphs inset into the video recording.